 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Bulgaria solar energy market is expected to grow at a CAGR of more than 2% during the forecast period.
-The primary driver for the market includes the government initiatives that include the uses of clean and alternative sources of energy in order to reduce carbon emissions.
-However, factors such as delays in projects are expected to hinder the market growth during the forecast period.
+The Bulgarian solar energy market is expected to witness a CAGR of more than 2% during the forecast period.
+The primary driver for the market consists of government initiatives that include clean and alternative energy sources to reduce carbon emissions.
+However, factors, such as delays in projects, are expected to hinder the market growth during the forecast period.

 The growing investment in the renewable sector is expected to drive the solar energy market during the forecast period.

-The Institute of Hydrology and Meteorology (IHM) of the Bulgarian Academy of Sciences (BAS) has estimated the solar energy potential of the country, which is around 12,995 million tonnes of oil equivalent (Mtoe).
-The estimation was done on the basis of sunshine hour data from 45 sites covering 30 years and actual solar radiation (SR) measurements from 5-6 stations.
+The Institute of Hydrology and Meteorology (IHM) of the Bulgarian Academy of Sciences (BAS) has estimated the solar energy potential of the country, which is around 12,995 million metric ton of oil equivalent.
+The estimation was done based on the sunshine hour data from 45 sites, covering 30 years and actual solar radiation (SR) measurements from 5-6 stations.
 Up till 2018, the country has utilized a negligible percentage of the total potential.
-Such a high potential is expected to provide solar energy companies a significant opportunity to tap into this market in the near future.
+Such a high potential is expected to provide solar energy companies a significant opportunity to tap into this market in the future.

 On the flip side, high solar PV installation costs (about 10% higher than the weighted-average of European countries outside Southeast Europe) are expected to restraint the market growth during the forecast period.